• Home

 3. Open the cans of tomatoes and coconut milk.

-4. Have your spinach ready to add at the end.
+4. Spinach is ready to add at the end.

 Pro Tip: Getting everything prepped before you start cooking makes the whole process smooth and stress-free.
 Once you start cooking, things move fast.